ODINN-SciML/ODINN.jl/docs/src/Packages/gungnir.md

 ERA5 high-resolution downloads for `MassBalanceMachine.jl` additionally require a CDS API key.
 See the [CDS API setup guide](https://cds.climate.copernicus.eu/how-to-api) for registration and configuration of `~/.cdsapirc`.

 W5E5 data (the default) does not require an API key and is recommended for most use cases.
+These data are provided directly by OGGM.

 ## Climate data sources